zackmwangi/shadowflow/README.md

 # ShadowFlow - Task Management App
 Your smart execution partner

-## A workflow automation demo project demonstrating through a smart task planning and enrichment app.
+## A workflow automation project demo of an AI-driven smart task planning and enrichment app.

 ### Key features
 - Web app for account setup and task management